Climate Change

 Who controls the carbon rules

-Wine is a non essential luxury good that produces 0.1% of man mad Green House Gases.
+Wine is a non-essential luxury good that produces 0.1% of manmade greenhouse gases.
 So what should a winery do to manage this?
 There are a number of important things a winery can do to manage climate change both to mitigate the effects, but also to reduce their own carbon footprint.

-In recent times you have seen many wineries becoming carbon zero and following The New Zealand Wine Company makers of New Zealand wines Grove Mill, Sanctuary and Frog Haven.
-But this piece meal approach has created a problem, the crux of which is that each country is developing its own certification body, with each body able to set a different standard.
-With a range of different standard the question is, what do you include in deciding your CO2 footprint, where do you stop.
-Frost protection, fertilisers, harvesting the wine production, bottling many people would agree, but what happens after the wine is made, shipping the wine to the market, moving it to the shop selling the wine.
+In recent times you have seen many wineries becoming carbon zero and following The New Zealand Wine Company, who make Grove Mill, Sanctuary and Frog Haven.
+But this piecemeal approach has created a problem, the crux of which is that each country is developing its own certification body, with each body able to set a different standard.
+With a range of different standard the question is, what do you include in deciding your CO2 footprint, where do you stop?
+Frost protection, fertilisers, harvesting the grape production and bottling many people would agree on.
+But what happens after the wine is made, shipping the wine to the market and moving it to the shop to be sold.
 What about the person buying the wine, going to the shop, chilling the wine down and recycling the glass?
 These could all be taken into account.
-Then on the flip side, how do you account for the Carbon produced in making the tractor used on the winery in the first place.
+Then on the flip side, how do you account for the carbon produced in making the tractor used on the winery in the first place.
 What is needed is an international body setting the rules!